nmancus1/Crispy-printer-bot/src/Readme.txt

 3.How do you approach a programming assignment like this?
 Try to elaborate on each of the steps you take - there is no wrong answer!

-	I start with a quick sketch of the basic flow of the program, then produce UML diagrams to really help visualize how this project can come together (the UML diagrams are located in the /src folder forl this project).
+	I start with a quick sketch of the basic flow of the program, then produce UML diagrams to really help visualize how this project can come together (the UML diagrams are located in the /src folder for this project).
 Next, I begin creating the objects and data structures needed to solve the problem most efficiently.
 Along the way, I constantly test each objects, and its dependencies, in addition to refactoring frequently for more efficient code.
 Finally, I produce the actual driver program, and further test that, until the program meets the requirements and has sufficient error checking.
 Throughout the entire process, I use git /
 GitHub for version control, in case of any regressions or the need for different branches.